-Sickle cell disease is an inherited blood disorder that affects over 70,000 Americans.
+Sickle cell disease is an inherited blood disorder that affects approximately 100,000 Americans, according to the Sickle Cell Disease Foundation.
 People with this disease have red blood cells that produce an abnormal amount of hemoglobin, known as hemoglobin S (HbS).
 Unlike healthy red blood cells, which have a disc-like shape with a concave center (not unlike a doughnut), sickle cells display a crescent, or sickle shape, hence the name.
-Also, while healthy red blood cells travel seamlessly through blood vessels, sickle cells clump together and become lodged in the vessels, which causes people who suffer from the disease immense pain and discomfort.
+Additionally, while healthy red blood cells travel seamlessly through blood vessels, sickle cells clump together and become lodged in the vessels.
+This causes people who suffer from the disease immense pain and discomfort.

 According to Mayo Clinic, to diagnose sickle cell disease, hematologists use a blood test to “check for the defective form of hemoglobin that underlies sickle cell anemia.
 In the United States, this blood test is part of routine newborn screening.
 But older children and adults can be tested, too.”

 In adults, they note, this blood is drawn from a vein in the arm.
-Whereas in children and babies, blood will be drawn either from the finger or heel.
+In children and babies, blood will be drawn either from the finger or heel.

 Deep Vein Thrombosis